marshallst/poly3d_omp/README.md

 On Mac OS, using `brew` the install command below may work (unverified).<br>
 `brew install openblas lapack libomp`<br>

+### Compiling `poly3d_omp`
+This version of `poly3d_omp` has been compiled and tested only on Ubuntu Linux.
 The makefile provided here assumes you are using a recent version of `gcc`, the GNU Compiler Collection and running Ubuntu Linux.
 The makefile has not been tested in Mac OS, but should theoretically work provided your system has `gcc`, and the dependencies listed above installed and available.

 `poly3d_omp` requires several flags, so a makefile is provided.
 Note that like `poly3d`, `poly3d_omp` must be compiled with the `-O2` flag.
-Over-optimization (e.g. `-O3` or `-ffast-math`) can lead to unpredictable numerical errors and large singularities in the resulting displacement fields.
+Over-optimization (e.g. `-O3` or `-ffast-math`) can lead to unpredictable numerical errors and large singularities in the resulting displacement fields.<br>

+To build `poly3d_omp` simply browse to the directory with the code and makefile and type<br>
+`make`<br>
+This will compile `poly3d_omp`

 ### A Warning About CPU Usage and Temperatures